-There was some concern over who will pay the cost for making data open, particularly when the request originates from a non-BSC Party.
-It would be simple enough to apply a charge for datasets in these circumstances - as is already done in relation to data sets now.
+There was some Concern over who will pay the cost for making data open, particularly when the request originates from a non-BSC Party.
+Prima facia, it would be simple enough to apply a charge for datasets in these circumstances - as is already done in relation to data sets now.